 Validation...as required by the federal government, is the process of "spot checking" the information provided by students and parents in applying for aid.
-If a student is selected for validation, the Financial Aids Office cannot allow payment of aid until all supporting documentation has been submitted by student and parents and accuracy of the information has been confirmed.
-While "validation" has been limited to the Pell Grant in the past, it may be extended to other aid programs as well.
+If a student is selected for validation, the Office of Financial Aids cannot allow payment of aid until all supporting documentation has been submitted by student and parents and accuracy of the information has been confirmed.

-Work Eligibility Factor (WEF)...indicates the amount of money you can earn, as stated in your financial aid award letter.
+Work Eligibility Factor (WEF)...indicates the amount of money you may earn, as stated in your financial aid award letter.

 Work-Study...is a federally-sponsored program whereby student employees on campus, and in some off-campus jobs, have a portion of their salary paid by the government.
 You may only qualify for work-study by filling out a general financial aid application.
-Salaries earned through workstudy jobs do not have to be repaid.
+Salaries earned through work-study jobs do not have to be repaid.